Glass tube: Vello process

 In the Vello process, the glass runs through an annular opening from the bottom of the feeder.
 This opening is formed between the round outlet nozzle of the feeder and a height-adjustable hollow needle (also a mandrel).
 Here, the tube is "inflated" with compressed air as well.
 The glass tube which initially emerges in the vertical direction is then deflected into the horizontal position in the free sag.

 The nozzle mandrel is adjusted off the center of the drawing nozzle in order to produce a constant wall thicknesses after bending.

 With this method, tube diameters between 1.5 and 70 mm can be generated; The throughput is higher than it would have been with the Danner method.
 Furthermore, it is possible here to use glasses with highly volatile components, such as borates (borosilicate glass) and lead oxides (lead glass), since the temperatures at the drawing nozzle are lower than in the Danner muffle.

 Without a needle, glass rods can also be produced, whereby the diameter being adjusted via the nozzle as well as the drawing speed.
 Due to the vertical glass exit, down-draw processes are sporadically also listed under the general term "Vello", although there is no forcible deflection into the horizontal.

 Danner and Vello processes are used for the production of thin-walled glass tubes of relatively small diameter, with throughputs of up to 55 tonnes per day.

-The world record for the longest ever continuously drawn tube glass in one piece is 10 m hold by SCHOTT Tubing.
+The world record for the longest ever continuously drawn tube glass in one piece is 10 m hold by Schott AG.

 Drawing direction downwards (down-draw)

 The down-draw method is, in principle, the same as the Vello method, although here the glass tube is not deflected but is pulled off in the vertical direction.

-In the down-draw, the current world record is held by SCHOTT Tubing with 460 mm.
+In the down-draw, the current world record is held by Schott AG with 460 mm.
 The achievable wall thicknesses for large outer diameters above 250 mm is about 10 mm.
 Larger wall thicknesses of up to 15 mm are possible for smaller outer diameters only.
 For borosilicate glass (35 mm Durchmesser) a drawing speed of 0.3 m/min can be achieved.